 Does your job or favorite sport require you to perform repetitive motions with your elbow?
 Over time, these activities can cause a common injury known as tennis elbow.
-Orthopedic and sports medicine specialists, Andrew Dold, MD, and Paul Ghattas, DO, at Star Orthopedics and Sports Medicine in Frisco, Texas, offer safe, effective treatments for tennis elbow.
+Orthopedic and sports medicine specialists, Andrew Dold, MD, and Paul Ghattas, DO, at Star Orthopedics and Sports Medicine in Coppell and Frisco, Texas, offer safe, effective treatments for tennis elbow.
 Call or click the online booking tool to make an appointment today.

 Tennis elbow is a painful overuse injury marked by the irritation and inflammation of the tendons in your elbow.